sc-ventures/cloudbreak-documentation/docs/architecture.md

 * Cloudbreak uses the **Cloudbreak credential** to authenticate with your cloud provider account and provision cloud resources required for the clusters.

 * Cloudbreak uses Apache Ambari and **Ambari blueprints** to provision, manage, and monitor clusters.
 Ambari blueprints are a declarative definition of a cluster.
 With a blueprint, you can specify stack, component layout, and configurations to materialize a cluster instance via Ambari REST API, without having to use the Ambari cluster install wizard.

+### Core Concepts

+Before using Cloudbreak, you should familiarize yourself with the following concepts.

 #### Cloudbreak Credential